MarineEvoEcoLab/EecSeq/Protocol.md

 |Nuclease-free water|General lab supplier|

 #### Equipment
-* Thermocycler
+* Thermocycler (2!)
 * Magentic stand compatible with strip tubes

 #### Procedure

-* First pool individual RNA libraries in equal quantities to create a single pool of 500 ng.
+1. First pool individual RNA libraries in equal quantities to create a single pool, we have experiemented with 500 ng total or 200ng of each library, the final volume of this should not exceed 13.5 μl.
+If many probes are desired, multiple probe synthesis reactions can be done, and pooled at the end before hybridization
-	* For example pool 125 ng each of four individual libraries.

-* Create a 4X hybridization solution
+2. Create a 4X hybridization solution (this amount it excess of what is needed):

 |Component|Volume|
 |---------|------|